Best Hikes in Sedona

 - Hiking Shoes: Hiking shoes are always preferred in Sedona due to the rocky terrain.
 Hiking shoes help with traction so you are less likely to slip and fall, and if you have boots that will be even better to help with ankle support.

 - Daypack: Bring a comfortable backpack to carry your water, snacks, and other necessities for the hike.
-This Osprey bag is a great option and even has a spot for a hydration bladder.
+This daypack is one of my favorite hiking bags.

 - Water: Bring plenty of water, especially if you are hiking during the summer.
 The combination of the sun, heat, and lack of humidity can dehydrate you quickly.
-This water bottle is a great option to keep you water cold, but make sure you have additional bottles in your bag you can refill this with or a hydration bladder.
+This water bottle is a great option to keep you water cold.

 - Sunscreen: Sometimes when you aren’t at the beach or pool you don’t even think about putting sunscreen on.
 However, the sun is STRONG in Sedona.
-Don’t forget to put sunscreen on and bring extra with you.
-This sunscreen is a great option as it is small enough to carry with you during the day.
+Don’t forget to put sunscreen on and bring more with you on the hike.